Red Flags: Are You Being Emotionally Manipulated?

 If you have fallen for manipulative tactics in the past, know that you are not at fault.
 Nearly everyone is manipulated at some point.
 There’s no way to prevent all manipulation.

-However, a number of strategies can reduce the impact of emotional manipulation and help you set clear boundaries.
+However, a number of strategies can reduce the impact of emotional manipulation and help you set boundaries.
 These include:

 • Communicating in direct, clear, and specific ways.
 Direct communication models the behavior you hope for in your relationships and can make it easier to identify manipulation.